-Shraman South Asian Museum and Learning Center Foundation is a 501(c)(3) nonprofit organization located in Dallas, Texas.
+Shraman South Asian Cultural Center Foundation is a nonprofit organization located in Dallas, Texas.
 Its mission is to inspire people to learn about South Asia's rich culture and heritage and to encourage exploration of diversity.
-The museum will be located on McKinney Avenue in Downtown Dallas and will be the first in the United States to focus exclusively on South Asia.
+The cultural amenity will be located on McKinney Avenue in Downtown Dallas and will be the first in the United States to focus exclusively on South Asia.

 WHY SOUTH ASIA?

 South Asia is a unique and diverse region of the world.
 It consists of the modern nation-states of Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka; sometimes Myanmar (Burma) and Tibet are included on this list.
 South Asia is home to one-fifth of the world's population; India alone has more than 1.2 billion citizens, making it the world's largest democracy.
 The diversity of languages, dialects, and scripts in South Asia is vast; there are currently more than 780 languages and dialects spoken in India.
 Hinduism, Jainism, Buddhism, and Sikhism, four of the world's major religious traditions, developed on South Asian soil, and Judaism, Christianity, and Islam have been practiced in the region for more than a millennium.
 South Asia's rich resources and geographical location have attracted merchants, pilgrims, scholars, marauders, armies, and aspiring rulers since the time of the Indus Valley civilization (ca. 2500-1700 BCE).
 During the more than 4,000 years of documented history, South Asians have made significant contributions to humanity in the areas of mathematics, science, philosophy, spiritual practices, art and architecture, and political thought.